 Is the test shoot required?

 No. Some people are comfortable in front of camera and take direction easily.
-Others not so much.
+Others, not so much.
 You’ll know this better than I will.
 Some kids are familiar with me—they know my kids or they’ve seen me shooting at high school sporting events, musicals, and graduations.

-But for others this is a first meeting.
-You’ve seen my website but that’s it.
 The test shoot can be a good time to get together informally and practice a bit.
 It also gives me an opportunity to look at photos of you.
-We see things on the screen that we sometimes overlook while shooting.
+Sometimes we see things in the screen that we overlook while shooting.
 It’s a good opportunity for me to consider other angles and approaches.

 Two hours seems kind of long.